TZstatsADS/fall2019-proj2--sec2-grp11/data/README.md

 ### Data folder

-Our data include 3-year data of school quality in NYC for 3 stages: pre-K, elementary school and middle school, high school
+Our data include 3-year data of school quality in NYC for 3 stages: pre-K, elementary school and middle school, high school.
+We also use zip code data that provides the geometric shapes of each zip code so they can be displayed on a map.